Car Insurance Without a Social Security Number

 How to get a car insurance quote without an SSN

-Car insurance companies request potential customers' social security numbers because it is the easiest way to access vital information about the insured.
-Insurers use a driver's SSN to gather information such as their driving record, age, and marital status, each of which are important contributors to rates.
+Car insurance companies request potential customers' Social Security numbers because it is the easiest way to access vital information about the insured.
+Insurers use a driver's SSN to gather information such as their driving record, age, and marital status, each of which is an important factor in setting rates.
 While insurance companies can find this information by querying an applicant's name and address, having a driver's social security number on file simplifies the process.Â

-Insurers also use social security numbers when running credit reports to assess credit history.
-In most U.S. states, credit is a major determiner of how much insurance costs.
+Insurers also use Social Security numbers when running credit reports to assess credit history.
+In most U.S. states, credit is a major determinant of how much insurance costs.
 A poor credit score may lead to a higher rate.Â

-It's possible to get car insurance without a social security number, but availability varies from company to company.
-Some insurance companies only require a drivers license in order to obtain coverage.
-The tricky part is getting your license without a social security number.
-Most states require drivers have an SSN in order to obtain a license.
+It's possible to get car insurance without a Social Security number, but availability varies from company to company.
+Some insurance companies only require a driver's license in order to obtain coverage.
+The tricky part is getting your license without a Social Security number.
+Most states require drivers to have an SSN in order to obtain a license.

 Unless you are a foreign citizen operating with a drivers license from your country of residence, you may struggle to find coverage in the U.S.

 Car insurance is regulated at the state level.
-As of 2021, 16 states allow unauthorized immigrants to obtain drivers licenses without a social security number.
-While a social security number is not necessarily a car insurance requirement, a drivers license is almost always necessary.
+As of 2021, 16 states allow unauthorized immigrants to obtain driver's licenses without a Social Security number.
+While a Social Security number is not necessarily required for car insurance, a driver's license is almost always required.

-Each of the states may have other insurance requirements, such as proof of a foreign driver's license or in-state tax returns.
+Each state may have additional insurance requirements, such as proof of a foreign driver's license or in-state tax returns.
 Some states allow drivers to apply for a license with an Individual Taxpayer Identification Number (ITIN).
-This route may be used by non-resident and resident aliens who do not have social security numbers.
+This route may be used by non-resident and resident aliens who do not have Social Security numbers.

 Visit the IRS website to obtain an ITIN and contact your state's Department of Motor Vehicles for more information on eligibility.